popphp/docs/user_guide/forms.rst

     </form>

-If the user were to input non-valid data into on of the fields, and then submit the form, then the script would be processed again, this time, it would render with the error messages, like this:
+If the user were to input non-valid data into on of the fields, and then submit the form, then the script would be processed again, this time, it would trigger the form validation and render with the error messages, like this:

 .. code-block:: html